-As explained by Eco earlier this month, the drilling of this well will take approximately 25 days and it will be carried out 25 km offshore of the Northern Cape in South Africa, in September 2022.
+As explained by Eco earlier this month, the drilling of the well would take approximately 25 days and it would be carried out 25 km offshore of the Northern Cape in South Africa, in September 2022.

-Meanwhile, in a separate statement on Monday, Eco disclosed that it has completed equity fundraise of $12.3 million, subject to TSX Venture Exchange approval.
+Meanwhile, in a separate statement on Monday, Eco disclosed that it had completed equity fundraise of $12.3 million, subject to TSX Venture Exchange approval.

-The firm’s CEO explained that the funds being raised will be applied to “ongoing operations,” which will enable the company to “settle the cash consideration for the increased interest in Block 3B/4B,” retain “current cash resources to drill Gazania-1 well,” while expediating “exploration activities on Block 3B/4B” and preparing for “potential wells next year in Guyana and South Africa.”
+The firm’s CEO explained that the funds being raised would be applied to “ongoing operations,” enabling the company to “settle the cash consideration for the increased interest in Block 3B/4B,” retain “current cash resources to drill Gazania-1 well,” while expediating “exploration activities on Block 3B/4B” and preparing for “potential wells next year in Guyana and South Africa.”